-Chaarat is in the process of adding value to the Chaarat Gold Project by preparing a definitive feasibility study (DFS), making progress on obtaining the related permits, progressing infrastructure and continuing our discussions with strategic partners.
-The completion of a robust DFS will substantiate the value and potential of the Chaarat deposit.
+Chaarat continues to add value to the Chaarat Gold Project; a Definitive Feasibility Study (DFS) has been prepared, we are making progress on obtaining the related permits, progressing infrastructure and continuing discussions with strategic partners.
+The completion of a robust DFS has substantiated the value and potential of the Chaarat deposit.

 · NFC was contracted to provide a Feasibility Study for the Chaarat Project in compliance with Chinese bankable feasibility study requirements.
 The FS is not JORC compliant but has been based in part on studies from other consultants which are JORC compliant.